marmeladema/netintercept/README.md

 * `%u`: (numeric) real UID of dumped process

 Those patterns are indeed inspired by the `/proc/sys/kernel/core_pattern` file from Linux (see man 5 core).

+You can also select the packets you are interested in with a tcpdump filter using the `NETINTERCEPT_FILTER` environment variable:

+    LD_PRELOAD=$PWD/netintercept.so NETINTERCEPT_FILTER=tcp <program>

+For more information about tcpdump filters, read https://www.tcpdump.org/manpages/pcap-filter.7.html